ANKUR2304/ProximityConversations/README.md

-This application allows users (who are in same subnet - same Access Point, WiFi-Direct, Hotspot) to connect over IP  and have conversations (with/without Internet).
+This application allows users (who are in same subnet - same Access Point, WiFi-Direct, Hotspot) to connect over IP  and have conversations (without Internet).

 "Proximity Conversations" currently supports:
 - Two way Messaging